 DevOps Teams: Why Does Automation Matter?

-Before talking about the “dark side” (downsides and challenges) of DevOps let’s make sure we're on the same page regarding its basic definition and processes.
+Before talking about the “dark side” (downsides and challenges) of DevOps, let’s make sure we're on the same page regarding its basic definition and processes.

 DevOps is, in short, the extension of Agile into the realm of IT Operations.
 It is an approach, a set of values and principles, but also a collection of tools and processes the overall goal of which is to align Dev, QA, and Ops, and to enhance the quality of products developed and released in frequent iterations.

-Unlike the large code bases written and tested over weeks or months in a Waterfall environment, software written in small chucks by Agile development teams in a DevOps environment is integrated, tested, and deployed usually in a matter of hours.
-Software written in small chunks enables DevOps teams to increase the speed and frequency of deployment and to respond quicker to market needs.
+Unlike the large code bases written and tested over weeks or months in a Waterfall environment, software written in small chunks by Agile development teams in a DevOps environment is integrated, tested, and deployed usually in a matter of hours.
+Software written in small chunks enables DevOps teams to increase the speed and frequency of deployment and to respond to market needs.